jbaker8935/switcheroo/game_design_request.md

-win heuristics: move creates an immediate win for the player, move forces the opponent to make a move that allows the player to win on their subsequent move lose avoidance heuristic: move creates an immediate win for the opponent player, move allows the opponent to make a winning move. advanced loss avoidance heuristic:  move allows the opponent to create a forcing move which forces the player to make a move on their next move that allows the opponent to win on their following move.
+win heuristics: move creates an immediate win for the player, move forces the opponent to make a move that allows the player to win on their subsequent move lose avoidance heuristic: move creates an immediate win for the opponent player, move allows the opponent to make a winning move. advanced loss avoidance heuristic:  move allows the opponent to create a forcing move which forces the player to make a move on their next move that allows the opponent to win on their following move. the AI will use the selected Swap Rule to determine legal moves and to select optimal play.